Skip to main content

 Click Stop Execution to halt the run after the current step completes.

-Step input The Input section displays the data passed into the step, including:
+Step input The Step Input section shows exactly what data flows into the step and how it is shaped:

 Step output After execution, the Output section shows: